1729

 Chart.Point (taxicabnumbersX,"TaxiCabNumbersX","TaxiCab Number in ref to X")

-above chart is showing distribution in compare to number X
+The above chart is showing the distribution in comparison to the number X.

 let taxicabnumbersY = pairValues